SIGN-UP AND JOIN THE BLACK ROCK PHILHARMONIC

 Other comments on string instruments from Roger:

-I would buy a cheap plastic clarinet and bring that.
-Something like a used student model, or even a super low-end new clarinet.
+I would buy a cheap plastic instrument and bring that.
+Something like a used student model, or even a super low-end new instrument.
 Because here’s some real talk – your high performance beautiful intonation horn that makes you sound like an angel *will absolutely not* perform as it does normally.

 As for what you can expect while playing: your reed will dry out really fast if you’re still using cane reeds.
 Like while you are actively playing a passage.
 Consider getting a plastic reed.
 I usually have multiple reeds soaking so I can rotate mid-performance, but that’s probably not a viable solution for a single reed.